Frequently Asked Questions about Voting

 How do I get involved with political and social activist organizations at UCLA?

-UCLA has over 20 political organizations and over 30 social activism organizations on campus.
-For more information on all of UCLA’s student organizations, visit UCLA's student organization directory.
+UCLA has a host of political and social activist organizations on campus.
+For more information on all of UCLA’s Registered Campus Organizations (RCOs), visit UCLA's student organization directory.

-Additionally, UCLA hosts these non-partisan organizations which focus on civic engagement:
+Additionally, UCLA/the UC have non-partisan organizations which focus on civic engagement:

 - USAC (Undergraduate Student Association Council)